-The program PRR is a Systems Engineering technical review at the end of EMD to ascertain if a program is ready for production.
-The PRR assesses whether the prime contractor and major subcontractors have completed adequate production planning and that there are no unacceptable risks for schedule, performance, cost, or other established criteria.
-In verifying the system product baseline, the PRR requires that manufacturing processes are stable, mature, and have been demonstrated on a pilot line; adequate processes and quality metrics are in place; and the Manufacturing Plan is up-to-date for LRIP (i.e., facilities, tooling and test equipment capacity, personnel development and certification, process documentation, inventory management, supplier management, etc.).
-Additionally, an ITRA will also be completed just prior to Milestone C. The assessment of manufacturing readiness should provide input to both the PRR and the ITRA and highlight any areas that does not meet MRL 8 criteria.
+The program PRR is a SETR at the end of EMD to confirm the program is ready for production.
+The PRR assesses whether the prime contractor and major subcontractors have completed adequate production planning and whether there are unacceptable risks for schedule, performance, cost, or other established criteria.
+In verifying the system product baseline, the PRR assesses manufacturing processes to determine if they are stable, mature, and have been demonstrated on a pilot line; adequate processes and quality metrics are in-place; and the Manufacturing Plan is up-to-date for LRIP (i.e., facilities, tooling and test equipment capacity, personnel development and certification, process documentation, inventory management, supplier management).
+In addition, an ITRA will be completed just before Milestone C. The MRL Assessment should provide input to both the PRR and the ITRA and should highlight any areas that do not meet MRL 8 criteria.
 Manufacturing SMEs should participate in these processes.

-If any key aspects of the overall program manufacturing preparation are found to fall short of MRL 8, there are three basic courses of action available to an acquisition program manager:
+If any key aspects of the overall program manufacturing preparation are found to fall short of MRL 8, three basic courses of action are available to an acquisition PM: